Initialize Otter

 Inside the provided

-to get the list of individual letter scores.Next use the
+word_scorefunction, first call theletter_scoresfunction on the inputwordto get the list of individual letter scores.Next use the

-the final sum.
+sumfunction on the list andreturnthe final sum.

 Your code replaces the prompt: ...